 Related: This is what it’s ACTUALLY like to suffer from insomnia

 Insomnia is a common problem that takes a toll on your energy, mood, health, and ability to function during the day.
 If the problem becomes chronic, the best thing to do first is to seek the advice of your GP, but as well as that, simple changes to your lifestyle and daily habits can help put a stop to sleepless nights.
-This week, a new study has said that insomnia may be "genetic" but even so, often, simple tweaks to your all-day routine can prep you for a much better night's sleep.
+New studies have said that insomnia may be "genetic" but even so, often, simple tweaks to your all-day routine can prep you for a much better night's sleep.

 Here are six natural ways you can try - I tried-and-tested every one and each helped in its own way:

 Make unwinding when you get home a priority

 If walking in the door means confronting a pile of bills, hungry children or the work you didn't get to finish in the office, it's understandable that relaxation can seem all but impossible.
 But it's smart to start unwinding early in the evening, so you're marking a transition from your stressful daily life to your evening.
 Pencil in a five-minute window of you-time where you brew a cup of calming chamomile tea, take a bath if you have time, or just sit quietly alone and pay attention to your body as it begins to unwind.
 This is essential as it will be impossible to sleep if you're feeling in any way tense.

 Related: Still exhausted?
 Eight steps for a better sleep tonight